Wow wow wow.

 Our house journey started something like this:

-much any privacy (Oh boy do I have stories), room to have lots of people over, and we both knew Dubuque would be our home so we didn’t want to throw rent money away on what was almost a mortgage.
-Plus there’s all that good stuff about credit and taxes and yadda yadda yadda.
+much any privacy (oh boy do I have stories) or room to have lots of people over, and we both knew this place would be our home so we didn't want to throw rent money away on what was almost a mortgage.
+Plus there's all that good stuff about credit and taxes and yadda yadda yadda.

 So we started looking up houses online for fun without even knowing a budget or talking to a bank.
 We may have even creepily stalked some houses too, but hey, I know everyone does that!
 But it did help us figure out what we wanted and what was most important to us!
 Making a gazillion lists didn't hurt either 😉 It boiled down to this:

 4. At least one garage

 I want to rewind for a second and say that Titus and I prayed and prayed and prayed for a house for quite some time.
 We prayed that it would happen at the right time, that we would be content with what we have in the waiting, and that God would bring the perfect house to us.

 Now with a bursting heart of thankfulness, I have to point out that God answered everything on our list.
 Our "must haves" and our "would likes."
 This is just such a huge testament not to my house, but to God and how He loves us so much that He wants to abundantly bless us.

 I was a little nervous before talking to the bank because I had no idea how much of a loan we would qualify for.
 We made sure we had really good credit, but we are also young compared to many of the people that buy houses these days.
 After looking up houses online I had a number in my head of what I wanted the bank to give us.
 I loved the houses that were around that price range, anything lower and it didn't have everything we wanted.
 Well, folks, the bank approved us for a house loan that was the exact number in my head.
 Ephesians 3:20 people, Ephesians 3:20.